-The Armenian genocide was the ruthless slaughter of millions of Armenians by the Turks of the Ottoman Empire.
+The Armenian genocide was the systematic killing and deportation of Armenians by the Turks of the Ottoman Empire.
 In 1915, during World War I, leaders of the Turkish government set in motion a plan to expel and massacre Armenians.
 By the early 1920s, when the massacres and deportations finally ended, between 600,000 and 1.5 million Armenians were dead, with many more forcibly removed from the country.
 Today, most historians call this event a genocide: a premeditated and systematic campaign to exterminate an entire people.
-However, the Turkish government still does not acknowledge the enormity or scope of these events.
+However, the Turkish government still does not acknowledge the scope of these events.

 The Roots of Genocide: The Ottoman Empire

 The Armenian people have made their home in the Caucasus region of Eurasia for some 3,000 years.
 For some of that time, the kingdom of Armenia was an independent entity: At the beginning of the 4th century A.D., for instance, it became the first nation in the world to make Christianity its official religion.

 But for the most part, control of the region shifted from one empire to another.
 During the 15th century, Armenia was absorbed into the mighty Ottoman Empire.